 Studies Used for Nutrient EMCs

-Raw data from Moran (2004) were used for the WCCGR and NCGR sites.
-Data for WCC, Tamaki 150 mm, and Tamaki 100 mm sites were retrieved from the International Stormwater BMP Database.
-Data for the Storrs site were obtained from a published journal article (Gregoire and Clausen, 2011).
-The QA/QC consisted of verifying all of the data were transcribed and calculated correctly in the Excel file, and the descriptive statistics were consistent with published materials.

 Data from two NCSU monitored green roofs, one published study, and three studies from the International Stormwater BMP Database were used to determine the EMCs for green roofs.
 These studies were conducted in Goldsboro, NC, Storrs, CT, and Auckland, NZ.
 Data from the Auckland sites were included because of the similar annual rainfall patterns between North Carolina and New Zealand (NIWA, 2016; State Climate Office of North Carolina, 2016).
 Median pollutant effluent concentrations from each site were calculated, and the mean of the median concentrations was used to determine the EMCs.